I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Susan Hughes, illustrated by Nicole Miles

 An inspiring story of individual activism and a boy whose small action makes a big difference in his community.
 Published by Kids Can Press, 2021.
+Designed by Marie Bartholomew.

 “A lovely story with many uses.” —Kirkus Reviews